jcarenza/allisoncarenza/src/posts/what-to-expect-when-youre-in-a-shoot-with-allison-carenza.md

 ---
-title: 'What to expect when you&apos;re in a shoot with Allison Carenza.'
+title: "What to expect when you&apos;re in a shoot with Allison Carenza."
-description: '<p>These are the Horwitz babies, and they are growing up WAY too fast!
-Thank goodness baby number 3 is on [&hellip;]</p>
+description: "These are the Horwitz babies, and they are growing up WAY too fast!
+Thank goodness baby number 3 is on "
-'
-publishDate: 'Sep 29, 2011'
+publishDate: "Sep 29, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/hor51.jpg'
+heroImage: "/media/hor51.jpg"
-alt: 'What to expect when you&apos;re in a shoot with Allison Carenza.'
+alt: "What to expect when you&apos;re in a shoot with Allison Carenza."
-slug: 'what-to-expect-when-youre-in-a-shoot-with-allison-carenza'
+slug: "what-to-expect-when-youre-in-a-shoot-with-allison-carenza"
-category: ['Baby Photography','Children Photography']
-tags: ['Baby Photographer','Blue Springs Photographer','Children Photographer']
+category: ["Baby Photography", "Children Photography"]
+tags: ["Baby Photographer", "Blue Springs Photographer", "Children Photographer"]
 ---

 <p style="text-align: center;">These are the Horwitz babies, and they are growing up WAY too fast!
 Thank goodness baby number 3 is on the way, because I love taking their pictures.
 I think the photos below will tell it all, but you need to know little Greyson was so perfect during our shoot he did everything I asked.
 And Lyla, well she&apos;s just happy, and that makes her perfect.</p>